Chapter 9:

 She stared at the ceiling for what seemed like hours, thinking about him and imagining the times they shared.
 The doorknob began to jiggle, breaking the silence in the room.

 She sat up, staring at the door as the person on the other side tried to open it.
-The door swung open, and the light from a dim bulb outside the door cast a harsh shadow onto the new arrival.
+The door swung open, and the light from a dim bulb outside cast a harsh shadow onto the new arrival.
 A man holding a gun stood in the doorway.

 - - -